Developing and testing WebHooks triggered from a hosted service like Pusher can be tricky. But there are a number of tools that can help you.

 The best way to check if a WebHook was actually triggered is to look at the Pusher Debug Console.
 It will tell you:

 - What the HTTP status code was from the WebHook endpoint

 There are a few handy tools that you can use to simply capture HTTP requests.
-These are very useful when working with WebHooks:
+These are very useful when working with WebHooks.
+An example is:

 The best solution for allowing WebHooks from Pusher to access your local development server it so use ngrok.
 It provides you with a public URL that you can set as your WebHook endpoint and proxies the WebHook call to your local development server.